theunissenlab/ReusableImplant/README.md

 ## Implant Parts List

 In this repository are all the parts required to build the chronic implant.
-It is made for use with [insert type of amplifier, probe, etc].
+It is made for use with the Cambridge Neurotech Mini-Amp and silicon probes.
 All parts were printed on FormLabs Form 3+.
 Specific printing instructions including resin type, density, and touchpoint size are detailed depending on the part.

 - [Payload](https://github.com/AnnLiBenn/ReusableImplant/blob/main/README.md#payload)
 - [Docking](https://github.com/AnnLiBenn/ReusableImplant/blob/main/README.md#Docking)